Skip to content

 Most diets focus on restriction, from carbohydrates to sugar.
 But a new way of thinking among nutritionists suggests that the ultimate answer is to add, rather than take away.

-Nutrition by Addition; the concept of “eating what you want, adding what you need”.
+Nutrition by Addition; the concept of “eating what you want, adding what you need.”
 This has become a popular phrase used primarily by nutritionists when encouraging people to add nutritious foods to their diet.
-It succinctly describes how people can enjoy their food while still meeting their nutrition needs, taking the focus away from solely focusing on restriction and placing the spotlight on how to properly nourish our bodies.
+It succinctly describes how people can enjoy their food while still meeting their nutrition needs, taking the focus away from solely focusing on restriction and placing the spotlight on how to eat more and properly nourish our bodies.

 Why you should try nutrition by addition?